T-nyG/ReadMeGenerator/Develop/newREADME.md

 # Description

 ### A quick generator for README's for future projects and activities.
-Easy to use inputs makes creating a README a one-step process!
+Easy to use inputs makes crreating a README a one-step process!

 # Table of Contents